VoxeLibre/VoxeLibre/tools/README.md

 will be required afterwards.

 Modes of operation:
-- Can create a Minetest texture pack (default)
+- Can create a Luanti texture pack (default)
 - Can update the VoxeLibre textures

 Requirements: